makersacademy/airport_challenge/README_solution.md

 Classes
   - Airport
    Methods that work on airport
     - capacity
       When a new airport is made, you can pass in the capacity of the airport.
       If no capacity is passed in, it will default to a default capacity.
 Calling the capacity method on an airport will return the capacity.
     - land
       When you land a plane, you need to pass in the plane as an argument.
-        The method will then check to see if the airport is full, and if the weather is stormy.
+      The method will then check to see if the airport is full, if the weather is stormy, and whether the plane is already in the airport.
-        If neither are true, it will land the plane
+      If none of those are true, it will land the plane
     - take_off
       You can pass in a specific plane to take off.
 If you don't, the last plane to land will take off.
       When take_off is called, first the method will check if it is stormy, if the airport is empty, and whether the plane you're asking for is already flying.
       If none of those are true, the plane will take off and start flying.
      - generate_number
       Generate number is used in the weather method, and returns a random number from 0-9, inclusive
      - weather
-        The weather method uses the generate_number method to determine whether it is stormy (0-1), or sunny (2-9).
+      The weather method uses the generate_number method to determine whether it is stormy (0-1), or sunny (2-9) Private methods
-    Private methods
       The method full? has been defined as a private method, as it's necessary to run the airport, but do not need to be called by users.
   - Plane
+    When a plane is created, it is already flying Methods that work on plane:
+      - stops_flying
+        This makes flying? false.
+      - starts_flying
+        This makes flying? true.
+      - flying?
+        This allows you to check whether flying is true or false.